Exodus

 Exodus 14-15:21

-Pharoah was very happy to see the Israelites vacate Israel, but not anymore.
+Pharoah was very happy to see the Israelites vacate Egypt, but not anymore.
 Pharoah quickly forgets the plagues and wonders what they’ll do without the free labor.
 He sends chariots to pursue the people.

 This is the first time the Israelites believe that they will die and that it would have been better to stay enslaved.
 It seems like these crises create memory loss for everyone.
 Read Chapter 14:11-13.
 How would you respond to the people?